jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 There are two Church of England schools for younger children in
-Witney: St Mary’s Infants School andThe Batt Primary School.
+Witney: St Mary’s Infants School and The Batt Primary School.
 The
 Batt School received an outstanding
 Ofsted report in November 2011.
 There are eight more primary